telefonicaid/fiware-livedemoapp/README.md

 ### ngsi2cosmos

+__Warning: since March 2014 this component is deprecated.
+Thus, you are highly encouraged to use its sucessor: Cygnus, available at https://github.com/telefonicaid/fiware-connectors/tree/develop/cosmos/cygnus.__

 This process listens to NGSI10 notifyContext requests sent by Orion Context Broker to the callback URL, then appends the values of each entity attribute to a file in the HDFS filesystem used by Cosmos (a different file is used for each entity-attribute pair).
 The attribute value is timestamped with the current time.
 This way, historical